How no fault divorce could reduce stress for families

 ‘No fault’ divorce would allow partners who have agreed to divorce to do so without being forced to accuse each other of unreasonable behaviour.

-Our team of family solicitors support this change, as we believe it would benefit separating couples and their children by removing the need to allocate blame for the breakdown of the marriage.
+Our team of divorce and separation solicitors support this change, as we believe it would benefit separating couples and their children by removing the need to allocate blame for the breakdown of the marriage.

 As it stands, to get a divorce in the UK you must prove that your spouse is to blame for the end of your relationship.